-The Risk Committee comprises all members of the Board.
+The Risk Committee comprises three Non-Executive Directors and the Managing Director.
 The Committee is chaired by the Chairman of the Board.

 The primary objective of the Committee is to monitor the processes for identification and management of material risks including business, financial and regulatory risks.
-During the reporting period, the Committee undertook a review of the Company's risk management framework and Management's process of reviewing the material risks.
+During the reporting period, the Committee undertook a review of the Company's risk management framework.